-It is not possible to withdraw the money with just the PRN as GovCash uses the Singpass Face Verification technology to authenticate users during the withdrawal of the Government benefits from OCBC ATMs.
-The Face Verification technology incorporates a liveness-detection capability that blocks the use of photographs, videos and masks during the verification process.
+It is not possible to withdraw the money with just the Payment Reference Number as GovCash uses the Singpass Face Verification technology to authenticate users during the withdrawal of the Government benefits from OCBC ATMs.
+The Face Verification technology incorporates a liveness-detection capability that blocks the use of photographs, videos or masks during the verification process.

 This security feature prevents any fraudulent withdrawal of the Government benefit by third party using photographs or videos belonging to the beneficiary and ensuring only the eligible Singaporean can perform the withdrawal of his or her Government benefit.

-4. Can you re-send my Payment Reference Number (PRN) to me?
+Can you re-send my Payment Reference Number to me?

 You can log into the e-services with your Singpass to view your PRN by selecting “GovCash PRN” that is found at the menu on the left.
 This will only be available after the payment has been made through GovCash.

-5. What should I do if my face recognition at the ATM with GovCash functions is unsuccessful?
+What should I do if my facial recognition at the ATM with GovCash functions is unsuccessful?